herrera-luis/layered-next-todo-service/README.md

 # Next.js TODO Web App

-This Next.js TODO web app serves as the frontend for the TODO system, it's a simple, responsive web application that uses a layered architecture to manage todos.
+This Next.js TODO web app serves as the frontend for the TODO system, it's a simple, responsive web application that uses a layered architecture to manage TODOs.
 The application is built using React, Next.js, and TypeScript, and follows the best practices of a layered architecture for separation of concerns and maintainability.

 <p align="center">
   <img src="todo.gif" alt="animated" />